isabella232/visualstudiogeeks.github.io/_posts/2016-08-14-tfs15-continuous-delivery-of-nuget-packages-to-package-management-in-tfs15rc1.md

 ![FeedPermissions](/images/screenshots/utkarsh/tfs15-package-mgmt/feed-permissions.png)

-## Build and publish Nuget packages solution ##
+## Build and publish NuGet packages solution ##

 Now we are in a position to build our solution and publish the nuget packages.
-For this post, I have two of my commonly used libraries which I would like to publish as Nuget packages.
+For this post, I have two of my commonly used libraries which I would like to publish as NuGet packages.

 My code structure is as below.